Anbehner/Android-Project/docs/_posts/2017-06-27-TestCase_Design.md

 1. User has logged in successfully.<br>
 2. Income transactions have been added to the database.<br>
-3.Expense transactions have been added to the data base.<br>
+3. Expense transactions have been added to the data base.<br>

 Testing Steps:<br>